hkarl/propgen/docsource/installation.rst

 In case you want a different main page name, simply use the "Rename page" action of the Wiki.
-Remember to rename the corresponding setting in settings.cfg as well!
+Remember to rename the corresponding setting (projectName) in settings.cfg as well!

 Run the MoinMoin Wiki
 =====================